a-palomino/Proyecto_Pokemon_Angular/README.md

 # POKESITE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.
 I'm currently developing the website to being used as a Portfolio project.
-Feel free to contact me if you want me to add something.
+Feel free to contact me if you want me to add new features.

 ## Development server